SalesforceSFDC/Accenture/Remote Process Invocation - Fire and Forget.md

 There are various forces to consider when applying solutions based on this pattern:
  * Does the call to the remote system require Salesforce to wait for a response before continuing processing?
 In other words, is the call to the remote system synchronous request-reply or asynchronous?
+ * If the call to the remote system is synchronous, does the response need to be processed by Salesforce as part of the same transaction as the call?
+ * Is the message size relatively small?
+ * Is the integration based on the occurrence of a specific event such as a button click in the Salesforce user interface or DML-based events?
+ * Is guaranteed message delivery from Salesforce to the remote system a requirement?
  *